Sergey Kozlov, Principal Investigator

 My research focuses on understanding the relationship between the electronic and geometrical configuration of novel materials and their catalytic properties.
 Ab-initio calculations altogether with the development of new tools and theoretical models are used for this purpose and are part of my expertise.

-Email: ferbuza@nus.edu.sg, Location: E5-03-39
+Email: ferbuza@nus.edu.sg, Office: E5-03-39

-ORCID: 0000-0002-1787-0091; Publication list on Google Scholar, Researchgate
+ORCID: 0000-0002-1787-0091; Publication list on Google Scholar, ResearchGate

 2021-now | Postdoctoral Fellow at the National University of Singapore |